arduino/docs-content/content/arduino-cloud/00.guides/06.node-red/nodered-intro.md

 Your message should be printed to the console on the right side.

 In addition to the default nodes installed in node-RED, you can use the palette manager to install additional nodes that can be useful to creating more advanced flows.
-Follow the steps below to install the Arduino IoT Cloud nodes using the palette manager:
+Follow the steps below to install the Arduino Cloud nodes using the palette manager:

 **1.** Click on the menu in the header bar in the top right corner.